smarpl/hlk-rm04_u-boot/README.md

 This modified bootloader includes new boot option - "Load system code then write to Flash via Serial.".
 Just press "0" when prompted and upload new firmware using kermit protocol.

+For more information and compiled binary see my blog post ["HLK-RM04 bootloader"](http://smarpl.com/content/hlk-rm04-bootloader)

 Build instructions
 ------------------